Home » District Services » Facilities

 • Conduct additional water tests to determine if the replacement/remediation was successful before placing the faucets back in service.

-Please be assured that we will continue to take the necessary steps to ensure the quality of drinking water throughout our district meets the state regulations.
-We will keep you informed as we continue to receive the results of the ongoing water testing at our schools.
+Please be assured that we will continue to take the necessary steps to ensure the quality of drinking water throughout our district.
+We will keep you informed as we continue to receive results of the ongoing water testing at our schools.

 Please call the district at (518) 785-8591 if you have any questions.